AgustinLarzabal/quoin/README.md

 - [ ] Add password confirmation on forms
 - [ ] Add 2FA
 - [ ] Fix tooltip for the mode toggle
+- [ ] Add Input OTP component to the 2FA form.